The Nature of Nurture: Create a Conversation

 2. Speak their language.

 Marketers often make the big mistake of communicating to their contacts using language that doesn’t mimic how people actually speak.
 When you place an order at a coffee shop, you don’t say, “Greetings!
 Please provide me with a delightfully hot caffeinated beverage.”
 Of course not!
 You probably say, “Hi!
 I’d like a cup of coffee, please!”
+You want your content to be authentic so it will ring true.
 Don’t use big words for the sake of using big words; instead, focus on communicating a clear message that will resonate with your audience (and that they will understand).
+You want your content to be authentic so it will ring true.

 3. Be relevant.